Dance in the National Cultural Policy

 • a whole-of-government approach to defining ‘culture’

-• placing Indigenous perspectives at the centre of Australian cultural life (as it does across disciplines in the Australian Curriculum) and
+• placing Indigenous perspectives at the centre of Australian cultural life (as it does across disciplines in the Australian Curriculum)

 • acknowledging and recognising the arts (and artists) as primary creators in a creative economy.